payloadcms/payload/templates/website/README.md

 ## Production

-To run Payload in production, you need to build and serve the Admin panel.
+To run Payload in production, you need to build and start the Admin panel.
 To do so, follow these steps:

 1. Invoke the `next build` script by running `pnpm build` or `npm run build` in your project root.
 This creates a `.next` directory with a production-ready admin bundle.
 1. Finally run `pnpm start` or `npm run start` to run Node in production and serve Payload from the `.build` directory.
 1. When you're ready to go live, see [Deployment](#deployment) for more details.

+### Deploying to Payload Cloud

+The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.

+### Deploying to Vercel

+Coming soon.

-### Deployment
+### Self-hosting

 Before deploying your app, you need to:

 1. Ensure your app builds and serves in production.
 See [Production](#production) for more details.

-The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
+2. Serve it from a

 You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/beta/production/deployment) for full details.

 ## Questions